nadlerBen/nadlerBen/README.md

 <!--
 **nadlerBen/nadlerBen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-I'm a Software Developer with a BSc in Information Systems Engineering
+I'm a Full Stack Developer with a BSc in Information Systems Engineering

 - 🔭 I’m currently working on [Slumbering Weald](https://github.com/nadlerBen/slumbering-weald), A platform for Pokémon players to search and find other players to trade with, built with React.js and Redux.js.
 - 🌱 I’m currently learning React.js and Redux.js